 Results as of February 11, 2019.
 Check out our 18V shootout page for the latest updates.

 3-Speed Motor Controls

 Going with 3 speed settings isn’t groundbreaking.
-However, Craftsman puts their switch above the battery.
+However, Craftsman puts its switch above the battery.
 Normally, you’ll see electronic push-button control down there or a mechanical switch above the motor.
-What I like about this design is that there’s an obvious click when you move from one mode to the next and it seems less likely to fail over time than some of the push-button models we’ve used in the past.
+What I like about this design is that there’s an obvious click when you move from one mode to the next and it seems less likely to fail over time than some of the blister buttons models that are susceptible to cracking in extremely cold conditions.

 Craftsman’s 1/4-inch collet is a one-hand effort, letting you slide the bit in without having to pull the collet out to receive it.
-It’s a little thing that makes it just a bit more convenient to use.
+You also get a spring-loaded ejection.
+They’re a couple of little things that make it just a bit more convenient to use.